chrisacheson/instance_list_management/big_list.md

 - [tabletop.place](http://tabletop.place/) - "A home for board games, tabletop games, wargames, and role-playing games!"
 - [tagpro.lol](http://tagpro.lol/) - "lemmy instance for tagpro players"
 - [terefere.eu](http://terefere.eu/) - "Arts & history instance.
 Everyone is welcome!"
+- [thegarden.land](http://thegarden.land/) - "a home for gardeners and plant-lovers"
 - [thevapor.space](http://thevapor.space/) - "Vaping and engineering discussion space"
 - [toons.zone](http://toons.zone/) - "A space for all things animation of all mediums, whether you’re just a fan, or an artist yourself."
 - [ttrpg.network](http://ttrpg.network/) - "a site dedicated to TTRPG discussion, memes, news, etc."